shigua555/MGFENet/README.md

 # MGFENet
-The dataset and code will upload soon.
+This work is for ICRA2024, the dataset and code will upload soon.